zmievsa/cadwyn/docs/concepts/schema_migrations.md

 # Schema migrations

-All of the following instructions affect only code generation.
+All of the following instructions affect only openapi schemas and their initial validation.
+All of your incoming requests will still be converted into your HEAD schemas.

 ## Add a field to the older version